netlify/open-api/CONTRIBUTING.md

 - You have cloned this repo OUTSIDE of the go path.
 (So go modules work).
 - You have a $GOPATH set up and $GOPATH/bin is added to your \$PATH

-See [GMBE:Tools as dependencies](https://github.com/go-modules-by-example/index/tree/master/010_tools) and [GMBE:Using `gobin` to install/run tools](https://github.com/go-modules-by-example/index/tree/master/017_using_gobin) for a deeper explanation of how a tools.go file works.

 ## Spec validation

 All spec changes must pass go-swagger spec validation.